sidneylafont/WikiArticleLinksGraph/README.md

         $ python linksToNeo4j.py https://en.wikipedia.org/wiki/Rainbow 3

 Notes:
 - you have to insert your own Neo4j password into linksToNeo4j.py on line 34
-- i HIGHLY recommend having the number of levels to travel be less than 6 or else it will take a while to run the script

 # Packages